ivamog/GenAI-Python-scripts/README.md

-# Hello-world
-My first repository
+# This repository contains some useful python scripts for extracting summaries and information from Gemini and other GenAI models